 - Disrobing or exposing one’s genitals or inducing another to expose their genitals in non-consensual circumstances

-- repeatedly subjecting a person to egregious, unwanted sexual attention
+- Repeatedly subjecting a person to egregious, unwelcome sexual attention

-- condition a benefit on submitting to sexual advances
+- Conditioning a benefit on submitting to sexual advances

 - Sexual Assault; Domestic or Dating Violence, Stalking; Gender-based Bullying.